 My research concerns learning for working life and education.
 I have studied various initiatives and programmes which seek to support unemployed people by enhancing their employability.
 In relation to this I have studied, for instance, job- and career coaching, work placement and empowerment as ways of supporting disadvantaged and unemployed groups.
 I seek to interrogate how such initiatives and programmes relate to overarching objectives of equality, social inclusion, and a sustainable working life.

-Furthermore, I work in a FORTE-financed project in collaboration with colleagues from Stockholm School of Economics.
-In this project we interrogate the inclusion of migrants on the labour market from a recruitment perspective.
-The project is based on interviews with key actors engaged in recruitment processes in a number of organisations.
+Furthermore, I am engaged in a FORTE-financed project in collaboration with colleagues from Linköping university and Stockholm School of Economics.
+In this project we interrogate diversity and inclusion in the workplace and on the labour market from a recruitment perspective.
+The project is based on observations of recruitment processes and interviews with key actors engaged in recruitment in several organisations.

-In addition, I am engaged in educational research, mainly about the importance of the free school choice and how this affects local politicians ambitions to provide citizens with equal education.
-This involves an interest in how we become choosing subjects and are shaped according to the logic of free choice more generally.
+In addition, I am engaged in educational research, mainly about the importance of the free school choice and how this affects local politicians’ ambitions to provide citizens with equal education.